PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

 .. note::
-    If the type which is being parsed is inherited from another one which does not have an **__API__** i.e is not parsed by iegen then in the wrapper code it won't appear as a base type for the target type.
+    If the type which is being parsed is inherited from another one which does not have an **__API__** i.e is not parsed by iegen then in the binding code it won't appear as a base type for the target type.

 As this is a single inheritance we don't have to add something special.
 Iegen will generate two classes one inherited from the other.